scvinfo/WeddingInvite/San_Sid.md

 ### 1.5.1 💑 The Couple
 - Siddhartha ❤️ Sandhya
-- A match made in Matrimony DB, confirmed with a heartwarming `200 OK`.
+- A match made in Hyderabad, confirmed with a heartwarming `200 OK`.

 ### 1.5.2 📅 Wedding Details
 - **Date**: 20 April 2025